tomsaleeba/ergoslab/build-guide.md

 1. Install the rest of the MX switches, paying attention to install them the correct way.
 They don't all go the same way.
     ![all MX switches installed](./misc/all-mx.jpg)
-1. Install switch hotswap sockets.
+1. Install the switch hotswap sockets.
 Again, not all of them are the same orientation so pay attention.
     ![hotswap sockets](./misc/hotswap-unsoldered.jpg)
 1. Solder all the hotswap sockets